CypherMediaGIT/DayZCommunityOfflineMode-DeerIsle-Edition/README.md

 # DayZCommunityOfflineMode DeerIsle Edition 1.5
 # (MAP Version: 4.1)
 # This version is the Mission Files for DeerIsle 4.1
-# !!!UPDATE!!!
-# The Workshop Mod DeerIsle version 4.1 is schedualed for release on 30th August 2020

 **Thank you to Arkensor for his Mod DayZCommunityOffline Mode** **For without his Mod this would not exsit**